cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 random masking_key value and relying on the semantic security provided by the XOR-based pad over the envelope.

-Implementations must employ care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.
+Implementations must take care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.

 Preventing the second type of attack requires the server to supply a credential_identifier value for a given client identity, consistently between the